cysouw/diathesis/text/c07_participle.md

 ### [ ND | ND ] *sein + Partizip* Dative perfect

 Just like intransitives, verbs with a dative argument are split between *sein* and *haben*.
 The status of the datives is slightly different among these verbs, see [@sec:case-nominative-dative; @sec:case-dative-drop; @sec:prepositions-dative-antipassive; @sec:preverb-dative-applicative].
-Just like intransitives, the verbs with *sein* [@Next a] all appear to allow a construction with an adnominal participle [@Next b].
+Just like intransitives, the verbs with *sein* [@next a] all appear to allow a construction with an adnominal participle [@next b].

 :::ex
 a.
 Das Gemälde ist mir gelungen.